The Matter with Things: Basic premise: The divided brain

-McGilchrist distances himself from the discourse about the left brain–right brain divide in pop psychology, writing that "just about everything that is said about the hemispheres in pop psychology is wrong because it rests on beliefs about what the hemispheres do, not about how they approach it."
+McGilchrist distances himself from the discourse about the left brain–right brain divide in pop psychology, emphasising that "just about everything that is said about the hemispheres in pop psychology is wrong because it rests on beliefs about what the hemispheres do, not about how they approach it."

-One of the fundamental differences between the hemispheres of the human brain (and that of other species, such as birds), according to McGilchrist is that the left hemisphere has evolved to sharply focus its attention on detail; it breaks things apart and tends to deal in abstractions, the explicit, and "either/or" (differentiation).
+One of the fundamental differences between the hemispheres of the human brain (and that of other species, such as birds), according to McGilchrist, is that the left hemisphere has evolved to sharply focus its attention on detail; it breaks things apart and tends to deal in abstractions, the explicit, and "either/or" (differentiation).
 The right hemisphere, on the other hand, has a broad and flexible attention that is open to whatever possibilities come along, and it sees things in their wider context, appreciates the implicit, and favours "both/and" (integration, holism).
 The right hemisphere has a better appreciation of itself and the left, than the left has of the right.
 Both approaches are necessary and complementary, but the left hemisphere's operation should not dominate the right.
 It makes "a good servant, but a very poor master."